vic21984/Victoria-Universalis/Vic Uni README.md

 ### Credits

-Thanks to the creators of HPM and PDM for historical databases and art assets.
-Thanks to God of Cheese for his RGO changing events in PIUR.
-Thanks to General Townes for removing the menu tab backgrounds.
-Thanks to Panzerfaust1 for new carrier and province selector sprites.
-Thanks to Nurse Reno for the new fixed demand state warscore calculations.
-Thanks to wyrm for new TGC sprites.
+Thanks to the following people:
+The creators of HPM and PDM for historical databases and art assets.
+God of Cheese for his RGO changing events in PIUR.
+General Townes for removing the menu tab backgrounds.
+Panzerfaust1 for new carrier and province selector sprites.
+Nurse Reno for the new fixed demand state warscore calculations.
+Wyrm for new TGC sprites and the university building.